 School Support Program Manager

-Adair has been living and working in New Orleans for the past two years.
-In 2010 she received a bachelor’s degree in economics and studio art from University of Virginia.
-After graduating she joined Teach For America as a Greater New Orleans corps member.
-For the past two years she taught art and reading at ARISE Academy, a school incubated by New Schools for New Orleans.
-She was introduced to NSNO through the school review process at ARISE and is excited to be a member of the NSNO Schools Team.
+Adair moved to New Orleans as a Teach For America corps member in 2010 after graduating from the University of Virginia with a bachelor’s degree in economics and studio art.
+As a corps member, she taught art and reading at ARISE Academy, a school incubated by New Schools for New Orleans.
+She was introduced to NSNO through the school review process at ARISE and enjoys serving NSNO as the School Support Program Manager.